LAST UPDATED ON March 8, 2023

 OnSip vs. Nextiva

-The business phone system and VoIP markets are filled with UCaaS tools from both legacy enterprise players and small businesses.
-Nextiva is a big part of this market but unified communication is not a plug-and-play service for all users.
+Business phone system and VoIP market is filled with UCaaS tools from both legacy enterprise players and small businesses.
+Nextiva is a big part of this market, but unified communication isn’t a plug-and-play service for all users.

-It’s important to read through the fine print such as integrations, support, add-ons, and essential features, and cross-check with other options to find the perfect Nextiva alternative for your business.
-We’ve listed, argued, and tried to lay bare all the information you must know before picking your ideal business phone service.
+It’s important to read the fine print, compare integrations, support, add-ons, and essential features, to find the perfect Nextiva alternative for your needs.
+We’ve listed, argued, and tried to lay bare all you must know before choosing your ideal business phone service.
 Best of luck!